 - Open the desired file in the editor.
-Alternatively select a file or directory in the Project tool window.
-The inspection scope will be confined to the opened file or the selection.
+Alternatively select files or directories in the Project tool window.
+For multiple selection, click the items holding down the Ctrl key.
+The initial inspection scope will be confined to the opened file or the selection.

 - On the main menu, choose Specify Inspection Scope dialog box opens. .
 The